markusdosch/essentialmunich/README.md

 ## Shopping

-* All stores close until 20:00 and are closed on Sunday.
-The only supermarkets open later and on Sunday are those located at train stations, such as the Edeka at Hauptbahnhof (main station) or Ostbahnhof, or the "to go" supermarket REWE to Go at Hauptbahnhof, which is open 24/7.
+* All stores close until 20:00 and are closed on Sundays.
+Some notable exceptions: The Edekas at Hauptbahnhof & Ostbahnhof (Mo-Su, until 23:00), and "REWE to Go" supermarkets, that are located at Hauptbahnhof and at several gas stations (open 24/7).
 * Typical grocery stores are:
   * Discount: ALDI, LIDL, Penny, Netto, Norma
   * Supermarket: Edeka, REWE, Feneberg